NBardelot/packer-templates/README.md

     │   .gitignore
     │   README.md
     │   anaconda-ks.cfg                              # A Kickstart file to install the CentOS 7 system
-    │   CentOS-7-x86_64.json                         # A Packer file to build the VM image │   validate.sh                                  # Check Kickstart & Packer files
+    │   HyperV-iso_CentOS-7-x86_64.json              # A Packer file to build the VM image │   VirtualBox-iso_CentOS-7-x86_64.json          # A Packer file to build the VM image
+    │   validate.sh                                  # Check Kickstart & Packer files
     │   LINUX_install-packer-and-virtualbox.yml      # A playbook to install Packer And VirtualBox on CentOS/RHEL
     ├───(output-virtualbox-iso)                      # The directory that Packer will create where the VM image will be published